 Some people are extra-sensitive to caffeine (you might feel an intense adrenaline rush, get the jitters, feel very anxious, have a headache, etc.).
 While coffee may impact insulin levels, more research is necessary.
 To avoid blood sugar spikes from caffeine, be sure to eat breakfast before and ideally add a source of healthy fat, unsweetened milk, and / or protein to your coffee.

 Speaking of breakfast, skipping your morning meal can do more harm than good for your blood sugar levels.
 When you skip breakfast, you’re running on cortisol, which will spike blood sugar through lunch (and potentially dinner).
 The goal is to eat intuitively and honor your hunger, but consider whether you’re intentionally suppressing your appetite in the morning.

-Yes, fruit is a healthy choice, but dried versions pack more carbohydrates in a smaller serving size.
-For example, 2 tablespoons of raisins, dried cranberries, or dried cherries have very similar carbs as a small piece of fruit.
-Ideally, opt for dried fruit without any added sugar or sulfites.
-Additionally, combine dried fruit with raw nuts, coconut flakes, pumpkin seeds, and dark chocolate for a DIY, blood sugar-friendly trail mix.
+Whole fruit is a healthy choice, but dried versions pack more carbohydrates in a smaller serving size.
+For example, two tablespoons of dried cranberries have very similar carbs to a small piece of fruit.
+Ideally, combine dried fruit with raw nuts, coconut flakes, pumpkin seeds, and dark chocolate (for a DIY, blood sugar-friendly trail mix).